This post tries to set London homicide statistics in context using publicly available data going back to 1990.

 The basic figures for homicides (including both murder and manslaughter) over this period show a peak in around 2003, which is similar to that seen in England and Wales as a whole.

-Homicides then fall quickly until around 2011 before a surge in 2017.
+Homicides then fall quickly until around 2011 before a surge in 2017, which may or may not be reversing following the Covid pandemic.

 The chart shows figures for the Metropolitan Police and City of London (hover over the bars to see a breakdown).
 It does not include the small number of cases each year which might be recorded by the British Transport Police (e.g. murders at railway stations), as they are only available for the BTP as a whole (covering England, Wales and Scotland).
 Note also that there was a change from recording by calendar year to financial year in 1998.